View Other Content

 1986 – Spanish left-back José Enrique was born in Valencia.
 He signed from Newcastle United for £5.5m in August 2011, notching twice in 99 reds appearances before being released in May 2016.
 He moved on to Real Zaragoza four months later.

-1983 – Recent Dutch First-team Development Coach Pep Lijnders was born in Broekhuizen.
-He joined the reds in 2014, leaving the club earlier this month to take over as N.E.C. boss.
+1983 – Pep Lijnders was born in Broekhuizen in the Netherlands.
+He joined the reds as First-team Development Coach in 2014, leaving the club in January 2018 to take over as N.E.C. boss.
+However, he was sacked just four months later, returning to Melwood in June 2018 as Assistant Manager

 Four for Harold